jp2321/dl4cv_dev/slides/chapter4_03_some_tricks_with_neural_networks.md

 # The loading process will start when the dataset is passed to the model.fit()
 # method or by the enumerate command.
 ```

+Note: In the ".map"-part, the previous written transformation function is applied to the data.
+This process is executed with 4 parallel sub-processes for each batch.
+With prefetching a number of batches, in this example 1, the network is trained efficiently, as while the GPU is training on a batch, the next batch is already prepared.

 ---